magento/devdocs/guides/v2.0/release-notes/tech_bull_21-upgrade.md

 {%include install/sampledata/sample-data-rc1-cli.md %}

 ### Enterprise Edition only: Web Setup Wizard upgrade to Magento EE version 2.1 with sample data {#tb-upgr-samp-wiz}
-Upgrades to version 2.1 with sample data can fail because of the following issues:
+Upgrades to Magento EE 2.1 with sample data can fail because of the following issues:

 *	An issue with the Magento `composer-installer` component.
 It doesn't correctly detect code changes and therefore doesn't update the cache and compiled code directories properly.
 As a result, fatal errors display during the upgrade.